 - Kaona as rhetorical action.
 College Composition and Communication, 63(1), 98-121.

 - Nordstrom, G. (2003).
 Finding their way to the writing center: Language perceptions of Pidgin speakers and non-native speakers from Asian countries.
 The Writing Lab Newsletter, 28(3), 8-11.

 - Nordstrom, G. & kuʻualoha hoʻomanawanui.
-(Invited, Forthcoming 2021).
+(Invited, 2022).
 (Non-European) Post-colonial Hawaiian, 20th-21st centuries CE, Hawaiʻi prefatory introduction.
 In H. Wu and T. S. Graban (Eds.), Global rhetorical traditions.
 Parlor Press.

 - Nordstrom, G. & kuʻualoha hoʻomanawanui.
-(Forthcoming 2021).
+(2022).
 He inoa no ke kanaka (In the name of the person): Mele inoa as rhetorical continuity.
 In H. Wu and T. S. Graban (Eds.), Global rhetorical traditions.
 Parlor Press.

 - Carroll, J. & McDougall, B. N., Nordstrom, G. (2015).
 Hoʻohuihui: Navigating the Pacific through words.
 In J. Carroll, B. N. McDougall, & G Nordstrom (Eds.)
 Huihui: Navigating art and literature in the Pacific (pp. 1-13).
 Honolulu, HI: UH Press.